Prologue: Falling From One World To Another

 This wasn’t the time for such thoughts.
 Before something else could cross his mind, he ended up fainting from the shock.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, BokkunWrite a Review